As desk workers increasingly consolidate chat, video and voice into a more seamless communication stream, mobile

 Zhou said that one overlooked aspect of mobile unified communications was the push for single applications that pull in data from a variety of sources and seamlessly integrate it into a handset's operating system.

-Although these applications are often considered to be outside the domain of communications, they
+Although these applications are often considered to be outside the domain of communications, they do play an important role in improving a constant dialogue between road warriors and the home office, she said.

 For their part, many enterprise service providers are still trying to finalize what unified services enterprises are ready for.